-13.2 Archiving and record keeping
+15.2 Archiving and record keeping

-For information about archiving and record keeping, please see My WI.
+For information about archiving and record keeping, please see My WI here or by going to My WI / Members Resources / Looking after your WI Archives

-13.3 Data protection
+15.3 Data protection

 All WIs process and hold personal information about individuals in order to provide membership services and to operate efficiently.
 This could be names, addresses, phone numbers, bank details, or anything else that could be used to identify individuals.
 WIs therefore need to ensure this processing is carried out in accordance with data protection legislation.